Human-centric transformation: What is it and why does it matter?

 - Active listening: Carefully listen to what people are saying and aim to understand what’s on their minds.

 - The CDE Model: You can use the CDE model (container, differences, exchanges) to lead a transformation process.
-Some questions you can ask yourself, based on this model, include: Are we aware about what we’re heading into?
-What’s keeping everyone together in the journey?
+Some questions you can ask yourself, based on this model, include: Are we aware of what we’re heading into?
+What’s keeping everyone together on the journey?
 Do we have enough diversity in our group so that different viewpoints are easy to collect?
 Do we have enough possibilities to change our thoughts?

 “According to the World Economic Forum, active learning and learning strategies will be number two on the list of top 10 skills of 2025.
 Well, there is a long way to go from classroom teaching to self-driven learning, team-based learning, or digital co-creation.
 Human-centric transformation could be a perfect solution for the challenges we are facing in learning new skills for the future (or even for today).“

 Riitta Hyppänen, business coach, trainer, and writer.
 CEO at CM & HR Consulting Oy.